 Feel free to utilize our free reference page creator so that you will have a properly formatted reference page that was created quickly and easily.

 We also have a tutorial on how to write a reference page.

-- Not Elaborating on Employment Details: Your previous employment is incredibly important to a recruiter, and you cannot assume that they are aware of every detail of each company that you have worked for.
+- Not Elaborating on Employment Details: Your previous employment is incredibly important to a recruiter, and you cannot assume that they are aware of every detail of each company for which you have worked.

 Use bullet points to elaborate on the details of your previous employment to give employers a sense of what you have done.

 These resume mistakes to avoid are not always the most obvious, but they could stick out to an employer during the recruiting process.